bjnath/demodocs/INSTALL.rst

 install packages like ``scikit-image`` yourself.
 Like Anaconda, it offers the convenience of installing Python and providing virtual environments.

-Adding packages can be unexpectedly slow as Miniconda works out dependencies.

 - `conda documentation <https://docs.conda.io>`_
 - `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`_
 - `conda-forge <https://conda-forge.org>`_ a channel maintained with the latest ``scikit-image`` package.